learn-co-curriculum/js-advanced-functions-collection-processing-methods/README.md

 a function definition &mdash; be it a function declaration, a function expression, or a function returned by invoking another function.

-"Collection-Processing Method" is that we call a method provided by JavaScript
+"Collection-Processing Method" is what we call a method provided by JavaScript
 that:

 1. "visits" each element or pair in a collection